 Trading double tops and double bottoms can be simple and very profitable.
-You only need a few tools in your trading arsenal to trade double tops and double bottoms and it works across all time frames.
+You only need a few tools in your trading arsenal to do this and it works across all time frames.

 What is a Double Bottom Pattern?

 A long trade is triggered either as soon as we break above resistance or on a pullback.
-If the price breaks above the resistance line as is typical in chart patterns, a past resistance that is broken becomes a new support and the prices are expected to move higher.
+If the price breaks above the resistance line, as is typical in chart patterns, a past resistance level that was broken becomes a new support and the prices are expected to move higher.

 What is a Double Top Pattern?

 The first set in confirming this pattern is to have an established bullish trend prior to the double top.
 This is important because otherwise, the double top would probably just be two equal highs in a ranging market.
-Besides that, the double top pattern is a reversal pattern, meaning that it has to have a prior trend to reverse.
+In addition, the double top pattern is a reversal pattern, meaning that it has to have a prior trend to reverse.